roadchimp/airoadmap/server/scraper/README.md

 - `BETWEEN_KEYWORDS_DELAY`: 30000ms (30 seconds) delay between keywords
 - `MAX_CONCURRENT_SCRAPES`: 1 - Only scrape one job at a time

+### LinkedIn Search Workflow

+The LinkedIn scraper follows the exact manual workflow a human user would:

+1. Navigate to `linkedin.com/login` and submit credentials
+2. After successful login, click the LinkedIn Jobs icon in the navigation bar
+3. Enter search keywords and location in the search field
+4. Submit the search and wait for results to load
+5. Extract job links from the search results
+6. Visit each job detail page and extract information
+7. Process the extracted information and save it to storage

+This human-like navigation pattern significantly reduces the risk of being detected as an automated scraper.

 ### Best Practices

 1. **Randomized Delays**: All delays include randomization (±20%) to appear more human-like